Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Device ID
 Each client device has a unique ID which is a random generated UUID **devID**

+### Path to VOLUME/\<index\>
+\<index\> is calculated from the sha256 of the owners private key.
+Take the first 128bit of it and format them like the canonical form of a UUID.
+This means: 8-4-4-4-12 hexadecimal digits.
+Example: e5cceedc-c222-d549-6211-1b6c684e0b2a

 ## Initializing a new VOLUME